 Health Science with tracks including Pre-Physician Assistant, Pre-Physical Therapy, Pre-Occupational Therapy, Pre-Chiropractic; Healthcare Management, Fitness and Wellness, and Generalist.

 Health Information Administration (100% online)

-Outstanding Faculty – At Stephens, our faculty members make teaching their first priority.
-Professors are committed to helping students—starting their first year—discover their talents, strengthen their abilities and become the creative, confident leaders known as Stephens Women.
-Our professors attend and present at national and international conferences, publish and are respected experts within their fields.
-Some of our faculty members have also been named Fulbright Scholars.
-And small class sizes mean you’ll have lots of opportunities to ask questions, pursue interests and connect with faculty who care about you.
-Meet our faculty.
+At Stephens, our faculty members make teaching their first priority and serve as advisers and mentors.
+Professors are committed to helping students—starting their first year—discover their talents, strengthen their abilities and become the creative, confident leaders known.
+Our professors attend and present at national and international conferences, are deeply involved in their industries and professions, publish and are respected experts within their fields.

-Far-Reaching Career Impact - Health-related career fields are among the nation’s fastest growing, according to the US Bureau of Labor Statistics (www.bls.gov).
+Health-related career fields are among the nation’s fastest growing, according to the US Bureau of Labor Statistics (www.bls.gov).
 Occupations and industries related to healthcare are projected to add the most new jobs between 2012 and 2022.
-Total employment is projected to increase 10.8 percent, or 15.6 million, during the decade—making it an ideal time for graduates interested in the fields.
+Total employment is projected to increase 10.8 percent, or 15.6 million, during the decade—making it an ideal time for graduates interested in all of the many facets of the fields.
 Stephens is uniquely positioned to help all students find their way in an expanding field with many different paths, challenges, rewards and opportunities.